kanamandarajesh/simply-jet/README.md

 Usage of KMS Key for EBS and S3 Encryption
 In our EBS volume or S3 configuration, mentioned in that .tf file for reference.

+# c.
+EKS Cluster Configuration
+We'll use the official AWS EKS Terraform module to provision the EKS cluster.
+The cluster will be deployed across multiple AZs for high availability.

+eks.tf – Define the EKS Cluster with Multi-AZ Deployment